sfi0zy/ucavatar/README.md

 var Ucavatar = require('ucavatar');
 ```

-Or You can copy it into your project and use a script tag
+Or you can copy it into your project and use a script tag
 ```html
 <script src='ucavatar.js'></script>
 ```

-Also You can use CDN version:
+Also you can use CDN:
 ```html
 <script src='https://unpkg.com/ucavatar/ucavatar.js'></script>
 ```

 ## Examples
-At first, You need a canvas:
+At first, you need a canvas:
 ```html
 <canvas id='avatar'></canvas>
 ```